minio/openlake/README.md

 ### Store Kafka Topics in MinIO
 You can store Kafka topics in MinIO using Sink connectors.
 You can follow the complete walkthrough using the [notebook](kafka/kafka-minio.ipynb)

+### Kafka Schema Registry and Iceberg Table(experimental)
+You can use Kafka Schema Registry to store schemas for data management for kafka topics and you can als use them to create Iceberg tables (expreimental).
+You can follow the complete walkthrough using the [notebook](kafka/kafka-schema-registry-minio.ipynb)

 ## Join Community